huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 Here we have imported the new Task class.
 We have also updated all the _tasks to use the new Task class.
 We have an Array of Task now and we create `new Task(this.newTask)` objects when we add a task.
-The other thing we added was the remove a task method.
-This method calls the `deactive()` method on the Task class to set the active attribute to false as shown above for the tasks index that was passed into the remove method.
+The other thing we added was the `remove` method.
+This method calls the `deactive()` method on the Task class to set the active attribute to false as shown above for the tasks index that was passed into the `remove` method.

 ``` html
 <!-- app/tasks.html -->